MarcoIeni/glimpse/README.md

 Glimpse is a VSCode extension that allows you to run VSCode commands with easy-to-remember key bindings.

-You don't need to remember complex shortcuts anymore — Glimpse shows you the available key bindings as you type.
+You no longer need to remember complex shortcuts — Glimpse shows the available key bindings as you type.

 Learn more at [glimpse.ieni.dev](https://glimpse.ieni.dev).